cartesi/cips/cips/cip-6.md

 - offer an endpoint for the above array.
 - emit an event containing: the constructor arguments, the `RollupsId` and the address of the application.

+The necessity for an array to store the addresses has been questioned by @tuler.

 ## Rationale

 Factories are a common design pattern for deploying an unlimited number of identical smart contracts, which is the case for our Rollups solution.